+91 9850899363 Affiliated to

 8. Especially helpful for those born under the Cancer sign.

-Festivals in Trimbakeshwar Shiva Temple
+Festivals Celebrated in Temple

 1. MahaShivratri: